 - Where the start date is postponed, the reasons for this should be discussed with the applicant.

 - Confirms support of the award.
 In the unlikely event that support is not given, reasons for this must be discussed with the applicant.

 - Forwards the statement of support to the Deputy Director - Organisational Development and Inclusion.

 - following verbal confirmation from their Head of Dearptment, the applicant must submit an application form

 The Deputy Director - Organisational Development and Inclusion:

 - Considers and then confirms whether the application has been successful;

-- Logs the application centrally and forwards all paperwork to the local HR team.
+- Logs the application centrally and forwards all paperwork to the HR Staff Hub.

 - Upon receipt of the paperwork, prepares and issues a letter to the member of staff, confirming the start date of the Fellowship.

 - Completes, when the Fellowship comes to an end, a questionnaire providing feedback on their experience of the scheme and whether it has been helpful, together with a brief report on what has been achieved.
 This will enable the College to review whether the Fellowship is proving positive.
 By accepting this award, the applicant agrees to these requests.